Dr-Eberle-Zentrum/FlexDataGen/README.md

           ]
         ```
         * `generator`: The name of any class deriving from `Generator`.
 Some basic generators can be found in [generators](generators) directory, but own generators deriving from those can be implemented and used.
 In the constructors of these generators it is indicated what options are expected (see below)
+        * `options`: A hash array of options that is passed to the constructor of the chosen generator (see available generators in next subsection).

+### Generators

+All generators optionally respect the following options:

-        * `options`: A hash array of options that is passed to the constructor of the chosen generator.
-Options independent of the chosen generator are: `unique` (boolean specifying wether the generated values must be unique; default: `false`), `nulls` (number between 0 and 1 indicating the percentage of rows in which this column shall have `NULL` values; default: `0`).
-Most generators also require definition of a `distribution` which may be the name of any class deriving from the `Distribution` class in the [distributions](distributions) directory.
+* `unique`: boolean specifying wether the generated values must be unique; default: `false`
+* `nulls`: number between 0 and 1 indicating the percentage of rows in which this column shall have `NULL` values; default: `0`
+* `postProcess`: a function that allows post processing of the generated value.
+The function receives the generated value as an argument and is expected to return the postprocessed value.
+* `dataSet`: this is automatically added and represents the instance of the DataSet being operated on.

+**[CategoryGenerator](generators/CategoryGenerator.php)** takes the following options:

+* `source`: either an array of possible categories (e.g. `['Economy', 'Business', 'First']`) or a string representing the name of a plain text file that will be parsed line by line to retrieve the possible categories to choose from.
+* `distribution`: any of the classes implenting the `Distribution` class.
+The distribution is used to randomly generate array indexes to pick from the available categories specified in `source`.

+**[DateGenerator](generators/DateGenerator.php)** produces random dates in the format `YYYY-MM-DD` and takes the following options:

+* `min`: Minimum date
+* `max`: Maximum date
+* `distribution`: any name of a class implenting the `Distribution` class.
+The distribution is used to generate random dates within the range given by `min` and `max`.

+**[ForeignKeyGenerator](generators/ForeignKeyGenerator.php)** extends the CategoryGenerator class.
+Instead of specifying a file or array source for the possible values, this generator obtains possible values from the already available values of another column.

+* `table`: Name of the table that holds the column with the possible values
+* `column`: Name of the column that holds the possible values
+* `distribution`: any name of a class implenting the `Distribution` class.
+The distribution is used to pick a foreign key value.

+**[MathPHPGenerator](generators/MathPHPGenerator.php)** offers access to produce values using continuous distributions implemented in the [MathPHP](https://github.com/markrogoyski/math-php) library

+* `class`: Fully qualified name of the class in the MathPHP library.
+This must be a class that implements the `rand()` method.
+Currently these are all continuous distribution classes
+* `args`: Hash array with arguments expected by the constructor of the chosen class
+* `decimals`: if applicable, desired number of decimals in the generated value; default: `0`

 ## Contributing